A Simple Way to Spring Clean Your Air

 1. To make the lid for your jar, remove the original lid and trace the flat part on a piece of scrapbook paper.
 Cut it out.

 2. Add baking soda and oils to jar.
 I used about 15 drops total; five each of eucalyptus, rosemary and vanilla, but you can use whatever you like.
-Don’t use too much or the smell will be really strong.
+Don’t combine too many oils or you might not get a good smell in the end.

 3. Mix with spoon, or put the original lid on the jar and shake.